FuzzySwippy/Scribble/ScribbleTODO.md

 - [X] Pressing the close button several times opens multiple save request dialogs
 - [X] Dither Tool

+## Alpha 0.4.1

+- [ ] Fix memory leak when using pencil preview
+- [ ] Add previews for tools that are missing them

 ## UNREPRODUCIBLE BUGS

 - [ ] Fix after moving a selection the selection is deselected